sulcgroup/oxdna_analysis_tools/README.md

 This will also install all dependencies.
 Bash autocompletes will not be set up, see below for setting up autocompletion.

 **Installation from PyPi will only work on Linux and OSX.
-If you want to use OAT on Windows, please install from source**
+If you want to use OAT on Windows, please install from source (or install on WSL)**

 ### Installation from source
 It can also be installed from the [GitHub repository](https://github.com/sulcgroup/oxdna_analysis_tools) or the zip file of the source code available on PyPi via the following method: